 My Dear Brothers and Sisters in Christ,

 Welcome home.
 I have missed you greatly.
 You are in my thoughts and prayers every day.
-I look forward to seeing you and welcoming you back to the Lord’s House for a time of private prayer.
+I look forward to seeing you and welcoming you back to the Lord’s House to celebrate the Holy Eucharist at Mass.

 Important points when visiting Saint Joseph’s

-- Parishioners are asked to arrive early so seating may proceed smoothly.
+- Attendees are asked to arrive early so seating may proceed smoothly.

 - Toilets in the church or hall must remain closed and are not available for use.

 - Improved cleaning will occur in churches, but no one should expect that they will be any safer from germs than other public places.
 There remains a risk for anyone who attends church services.
 Even with the best health practices and strict social distancing, anyone who enters a public space should recognize there is a risk of contracting coronavirus.